 On top of this, effectively building brand signals should also have a positive impact on your overall brand equity.

-I also predict that the companies who skimp in this area will be at a major disadvantage in the very near future.
+We also predict that the companies who skimp in this area will be at a major disadvantage in the very near future.

 How does Google decide whether you’re a brand?

-I think the best way to answer this question is to look at this chart Moz created:
+We think the best way to answer this question is to look at this chart Moz created:

 On the left hand side, you can see which factors cause Google to view your business, website, blog, etc. as a “brand.”